typo3-themes/Vagrant.Themes/README.md

 ```

 This will download and initialise the basic image
-(lateron this command will be blazing fast, as the base vm is already available on your system).
+(later on this command will be blazing fast, as the base vm is already available on your system).

 Other important commands
 ```bash